DLibatique/LATN102-S20/vocab/master.md

 amō, amāre, amāvī, amātus - to love
 annus, -ī, m. - year
 appellō, -āre, -āvī, -ātus - to call, address, name
+apud (+ acc.) - with, at, by, near
 ars, artis, f. - art, skill
 aspiciō, aspicere, aspexī, aspectus - to look at, behold
 at - but (stronger than *sed*)
 atque / ac - and
 audiō, audīre, audīvī, audītus - to hear
 aut - or; *aut...aut* - "either ... or"
+autem (post-positive) - however, on the other hand
+auxilium, auxiliī, n. - help, aid, support

 ***

 bonus, bona, bonum - good
+brevis, -e - short

 ***